emerald-dao/3-nft-minting/README.md

 You can now terminate all your terminals since we no longer need to run our own local blockchain or wallet.
 Everything lives on testnet!

+Let's try out our DApp on testnet:

-> Run `npm run dev` to start your application in a terminal.
+1. Run `npm run dev` to start your application in a terminal.

-> On `http://localhost:3000/`, click "connect" and log in to your Blocto or Lilico wallet, making sure to copy the address you log in with.
+2. On `http://localhost:3000/`, click "connect" and log in to your Blocto or Lilico wallet, making sure to copy the address you log in with.

 <img src="https://i.imgur.com/dvYO2aU.png" alt="logging into discovery" />

-> In a terminal, run `npm run mint`
+3. In a terminal, run `npm run mint`

-In your terminal, you should see a printed "Transaction Id".
+4. In your terminal, you should see a printed "Transaction Id".
 If you go to [Testnet Flowscan](https://testnet.flowscan.org/) and paste in that Transaction Id, you should see information about that minting transaction.

-You should now see all the NFTs available for purchase!
+5. You should now see all the NFTs available for purchase!

 *Note: If you want to fund a testnet account with Flow Tokens to test your application, you can use the [Testnet Faucet](https://testnet-faucet.onflow.org/fund-account)